EduVault/eduvault/notes.md

 ```

 - problem: for local-first, the credentials must be continually available locally(client side).
 How can you keep them available without letting other apps see it?
-  only answer I can think of now is using a PIN or the user's password.
+  only answer I can think of now is using a PIN or the person's password.
   look into the comment someone said about using PINs. obvs just 6 numbers isn't great security.
 - make each step succinct (put notes in footnotes)
 - make each step a function, so people can follow flow easily
 - look into ways of forwarding the cookie, to save a trip to the login page
 - apps are registered just with url. login page checks if url is registered or not
 - Can UserAuth and id be stringified properly?
-- How sensitive is textile userAuth?
+- How sensitive is textile personAuth?
 Can it be saved locally?

 ## musings